v6d-io/v6d/CONTRIBUTING.rst

 Contributing to vineyard
 ========================

-Vineyard has been developed by an active team of software engineers and researchers.
-Any contributions from the open-source community to improve this project are welcome!
+Vineyard is the product of a dedicated team of software engineers and researchers.
+We warmly welcome contributions from the open-source community to enhance and refine this project!

-Vineyard is licensed under `Apache License 2.0`_.
+Vineyard is licensed under the `Apache License 2.0`_.

 Install development dependencies
 --------------------------------